-This Advanced Clinical Practice MSc course is designed for senior health practitioners, with at least 3 years professional experience, to develop their clinical skills and advance their careers.
-You will be supported to develop extensive understanding of the clinical skills required, to lead evidence based service developments in your practice area.
+This Advanced Clinical Practice MSc course is approved by Health Education England and designed for experienced senior health practitioners (at least three years) who want to develop their clinical skills and advance their careers.
+We've trained advanced practitioners for over 20 years and will support you to develop extensive understanding of the clinical skills you need to lead evidence-based service developments in your practice area.

 If you have any questions or queries about the course, please contact Sharon Bishop before applying.
 You can email Sharon.Bishop@bcu.ac.uk or call 0121 202 4548.